misicnenad/cairo-book/src/ch13-01-general-introduction-to-smart-contracts.md

 ## Smart Contracts

 Smart contracts gained popularity and became more widespread with the birth of Ethereum.
 Smart contracts are essentially programs deployed on a blockchain.
-The term "smart contract" is somewhat misleading, as they are neither "smart" nor "contracts" but rather code and instructions that are executed based on specific inputs.
+The term "smart contract" is somewhat misleading, as they are neither "smart" nor "contracts", but rather code and instructions that are executed based on specific inputs.
 They primarily consist of two components: storage and functions.
 Once deployed, users can interact with smart contracts by initiating blockchain transactions containing execution data (which function to call and with what input).
 Smart contracts can modify and read the storage of the underlying blockchain.
 A smart contract has its own address and is considered a blockchain account, meaning it can hold tokens.

 The programming language used to write smart contracts varies depending on the blockchain.
 For example, on Ethereum and the [EVM-compatible ecosystem][evm], the most commonly used language is Solidity, while on Starknet, it is Cairo.
 The way the code is compiled also differs based on the blockchain.
 On Ethereum, Solidity is compiled into bytecode.
 On Starknet, Cairo is compiled into Sierra and then into Cairo Assembly (CASM).

 Smart contracts possess several unique characteristics.
 They are **permissionless**, meaning anyone can deploy a smart contract on the network (within the context of a decentralized blockchain, of course).
 Smart contracts are also **transparent**; the data stored by the smart contract is accessible to anyone.
-The code that composes the contract can also be transparent, enabling **composability**.
-This allows developers to write smart contracts that use other smart contracts.
+The code that composes the contract can also be transparent, enabling **composability**; this allows developers to write smart contracts that use other smart contracts.
 Smart contracts can only access and interact with data from the blockchain they are deployed on.
 They require third-party software (called _oracles_) to access external data (the price of a token for instance).

 For developers to build smart contracts that can interact with each other, it is required to know what the other contracts look like.
 Hence, Ethereum developers started to build standards for smart contract development, the `ERCxx`.
 The two most used and famous standards are the `ERC20`, used to build tokens like `USDC`, `DAI` or `STARK`, and the `ERC721`, for NFTs (Non-Fungible Tokens) like `CryptoPunks` or `Everai`.